 Those were 8 great tips – and way too many words – to make Instagram work better for your brand.
 Now it’s just time to put them to use.

-If you only want the highlights, grab our checklist.
+If you only want the highlights, grab our cheatsheet.
 It has all of these tips, without all those pesky words getting in the way.